angelrosekv/Tweet_API/README.md

 # Twitter API Interaction Assignment

 ## Introduction
 This assignment demonstrates how to interact with the Twitter API by creating and deleting tweets using a go program.
-The goal of this project is to help students understand how to work with external APIs, use OAuth authentication, and manage API responses.
-Students will perform tasks such as posting a tweet and deleting a tweet programmatically while handling errors and rate limiting.
+From this project is to help to understand how to work with external APIs, use OAuth authentication, and manage API responses. perform tasks such as posting a tweet and deleting a tweet programmatically while handling errors and rate limiting.

-By completing this assignment, students will:
+By completing this assignment,
 - Learn how to authenticate with the Twitter API using OAuth.
 - Gain experience making POST requests to create a new tweet.
 - Understand how to make DELETE requests to remove an existing tweet.